Drive-Thru COVID-19 Vaccination Clinic Opens in San Mateo County

-Starting Monday, San Mateo County is offering a drive-thru COVID-19 vaccination clinic for eligible health care workers and vulnerable residents.
+Starting Monday, San Mateo County began offering a drive-thru COVID-19 vaccination clinic for eligible health care workers and vulnerable residents.

-The clinic -- which uses the Moderna vaccine -- begins at 1 p.m. at the San Mateo County Event Center at 1346 Saratoga Drive in San Mateo.
+The clinic -- which uses the Moderna vaccine -- opened at 1 p.m. at the San Mateo County Event Center at 1346 Saratoga Drive in San Mateo.
+By that time, the line was building and eventually would snake through the event center's large parking lot and onto surface streets.

-Vaccinations will be available to workers and residents eligible under Phase 1A of the state's vaccine distribution guidelines.
+Vaccinations are available only to workers and residents eligible under Phase 1A of the state's vaccine distribution guidelines.
 That phase includes the following groups: those at risk of COVID-19 through work at health care or long-term care settings (including non-clinical staff), and residents of nursing facilities, assisted living facilities and long-term care settings for older or vulnerable individuals.

 San Mateo County's Board of Supervisors president David Canepa announced the mass vaccination clinic in a statement Monday.